Distributed primal-dual algorithm for constrained multi-agent reinforcement learning under coupled policies: Introduction

-The rest of this paper is organized as follows.
-Section~\ref{SectionIIpreliminaries} introduces the preliminary knowledge of networks.
-The CMARL problem under coupled policies is formulated in Section~\ref{SectionIII}.
-Section~\ref{DSPDalgorithm} proposes a DSPD algorithm.
-Section~\ref{thesectionofanalysis} analyzes the $\epsilon$-first-order stationary convergence of the proposed DSPD algorithm.
-Section~\ref{SectionSimulations} demonstrates the effectiveness of the proposed algorithm in a stochastic GridWorld environment.
-Finally, Section \ref{SectionVConclusions} provides the concluding remarks and discusses the potential directions for future research.
+The rest of this paper is organized as follows. {Section~\ref{SectionIIpreliminaries} introduces network preliminaries.
+Section~\ref{SectionIII} formulates the CMARL problem and derives the coupled policy gradient.
+Section~\ref{DSPDalgorithm} develops the {DSPD algorithm}.
+Section~\ref{thesectionofanalysis} establishes the $\epsilon$-FOSP convergence guarantee {of the DSPD algorithm}.
+Section~\ref{SectionSimulations} validates the proposed algorithm on a wireless access-control network.
+Section~\ref{SectionVConclusions} concludes the paper.}